Frequently Asked Questions

 When does trail bike riding take place and what should my child bring?

 Trail bike riding is offered every Wednesday as an optional activity for campers who can ride 2-wheel bicycles.
 To participate, campers must have a properly fitted bike with properly inflated tires, properly fitted helmet, water bottle, and bell/horn for a safe and pleasant riding experience.
 Bikes may be brought to camp Tuesday afternoon or Wednesday morning.
-Bikes may also be left at Nature Camps throughout the session.
+Bikes must be taken home by Friday each week, they cannot be stored at Nature Camps over the weekend.
 Please note that training wheels are not permitted on the trail bike rides.
 The NCR Trail Biking permission form is available here.

 How safe is this camp?

 Risk management and safety guidelines are our top priorities.
-Nature Camps minimizes risks through staff training and management, proper equipment management, and daily 45-minute staff meetings at the end of the day.
+Nature Camps minimizes risks through staff training and management, proper equipment management, and daily staff meetings.
 We know that effective outdoor educators must constantly upgrade their safety, environmental, educational, and risk management practices.
 Our approach to safety and risk management is entwined with competence, sound judgment, and purposeful, substantial programming.
 Our staff implicitly guides every action and interaction, to reduce accident potential.
 At Nature Camps it truly comes down to this: If there is a situation where safety would be compromised, it is a situation in which we will not participate.

 One part of our health and safety protocol is tick checks, to prevent tick-borne diseases.
 Parents are invited to partake in Nature Camps' safety policy by performing an additional tick check at home.